tkataras/Automatic-Cell-Counting-with-TWS/README.md

 # ACCT: Automatic-Cell-counting-with-TWS
-A repository for the suit of scripts I use to perform automatic cell quantification.
+A user friendly program for automated object counting using Trainable WEKA Segmentation.

 ## Table of Contents
 1. [Installation Guide](#installation-guide)